diwasrimal/typerace/README.md

 # Typerace

-A simple typing web app
+A web app for typing.

 ## Quick Setup
 ```sh